ChristCherfan/RLSQC/README.md

 This repository implements the electronic Hamiltonian of simple molecules using the Voronoi finite-volume discretization scheme.

----

-## An overview of the method is presented in the attached article

----

 ## File Descriptions

 ### `grid_generator.py`